Imperva (aka Incapsula) is a popular WAF service used by websites like Glassdoor, Udemy, wix.com and many others.

 With the connection established the next step is HTTP connection analysis.

-To start, most of the natural web runs on HTTP2 and HTTP3 (that's what web browsers prefer).
-So, naturally any HTTP1 connection is suspicious.
-Most HTTP libraries still use or default to HTTP1.1 which is a dead giveaway.
-More modern and feature-rich libraries like Python's httpx or cURL support HTTP2 though not by default.
+Most of the natural web runs on HTTP2 and HTTP3 protocols (that's what web browsers prefer).
+This makes any HTTP1.1 connection suspicious.
+Moreover, some HTTP libraries still use or default to HTTP1.1, which is a dead giveaway that the request is automated.
+More modern and feature-rich libraries like Python's httpx or cURL support HTTP2 though it's not enabled by default.

 So, make sure to use HTTP2 and match header values and ordering of a real web browser.